spawnmarvel/todo-and-current/octopus_free/README_runbook_linux_operations.md

 Sometimes we do not have internet access, lets Make a bundle of what we need for an offline vm.

+Summary Checklist for your Offline Setup:
+1. ​Transfer: Move the .tar.gz file.
+2. ​Extract: Use tar -xvf ... -C /opt/octopus.
+3. ​Configure: Run the configure-tentacle.sh script.
+4. ​Trust: Ensure you have the Octopus Server thumbprint ready to type in.

 https://octopus.com/docs/infrastructure/deployment-targets/tentacle/linux

 ## Install and Operations Runbooks